• LAUNCH YOUR DREAM

 I was very determined to be a beauty queen in spite of my losses.
 Looking back, I now wonder why I put myself through all of it.

-Fortunately, I didn’t allow the “almosts” to push me in to getting a boob and nose job, even though these options were once seriously considered.
+Fortunately, I didn’t allow the “almosts” to push me into getting a boob and nose job, even though these options were once seriously considered.
 I’m grateful for coming to my senses, for growing up, and instead making the decision to pursue a career in design, rather than prancing around in high heels all day long.
 Confessions of a Ex Beauty Queen: Sue after a beauty contest

 At one point I was so serious about being a beauty queen and such a perfectionist about my demeanor that I put myself through grooming classes just to learn how to speak well.
 I spent so much money perfecting my image that my parents had to lay down strict rules to ensure that I would graduate from school as a multimedia designer.